Annulments, Void Marriages and Voidable Marriages in New York

 It is the act of getting married that confers the authority of DRL 236 B, not the cause of action.

-The article "Annulments, Void Marriages and Voidable Marriages in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Annulments, Void Marriages and Voidable Marriages in New York" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.